Some links in this post may be affiliate links

 When Peperomia is underwatered, there is little moisture in the soil.
 Thus, the plant cannot take up nutrients and water needed for food making causing it to drop leaves to save energy.

-Thereafter, water the plant when the top few inches of soil dry out but do not allow the soil to dry out completely.
+Water the plant when the top few inches of soil dry out but never allow the soil to dry out completely.
+Do not water on a schedule.

 Extreme temperatures; either too high or too low will affect the normal functioning of the plant systems.
 Too high temperatures will cause dehydration leading to wilting and leaf drop.
 Too low temperatures cause the plant to stop growing resulting in falling leaves.

-Keep your Peperomia away from drafts emanating from drafty windows, air conditioning, open doors, hot surfaces, hot vents and others to maintain an average warmth of 15-260C.
-A room temperature that is comfortable for you is ideal for the plant.
+Keep your Peperomia away from drafts emanating from drafty windows, AC units, open doors, hot surfaces, hot vents and others to maintain an average warmth.

-Take care not to overfeed your Peperomia.
-Follow the instructions on the label of the plant food to avoid overfeeding.
+Feed your Peperomia Plant with a balanced, liquid fertilizer monthly in spring and summer.
+Ensure to follow the instructions on the label of the plant food to avoid overfeeding.

 Excess soluble salts in the soil from the water or excess feeding will cause the Peperomia leaves to dry, shrivel and drop.

-Occasionally, leach out the salts from the soil by running a stream of water through the soil until it comes out through the drainage holes.
+Occasionally, leach out the salts by running a stream of water through the soil until it comes out through the drainage holes.
 Repeat the process several times.

 Peperomia are prone to root-rot disease which is enhanced by soggy soil.
 The disease is characterized by wilted, yellowing leaves, corky swellings under the leaves and dropping leaves.